Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Introduction

 \section{Introduction}

-Given a $\CP^1$-structure on a (connected) closed oriented surface $S$ of genus at least two, its holonomy is a homomorphism $\pi_1(S) \to \PSL(2, \C)$, uniquely determined up to conjugation by $\PSL(2, \C)$.
+Let $S$ be a (connected) closed oriented surface of genus at least two, throughout this paper.
+For a (marked) $\CP^1$-structure $C$ on $S$, the holonomy of $C$ is a homomorphism $\pi_1(S) \to \PSL_2\C$ uniquely determined up to conjugation by $\PSL_2\C$; see \S \ref{sCPS}.
 This correspondence yields the {\it holonomy map}